foundriesio/docs/source/zephyr/getting-started.rst

 mcuboot, a secure bootloader, you'll first build a simple "Hello World" application provided by mcuboot.

-If you're using 96Boards Nitrogen, run this from the ``zmp`` directory you made earlier::
+If you're using a BLE Nano 2, run this from the ``zmp`` directory you made earlier::

-  ./zmp build -b 96b_nitrogen mcuboot/samples/zephyr/hello-world
+  ./zmp build -b nrf52_blenano2 mcuboot/samples/zephyr/hello-world

 If you're using another board, run this instead::